Immigration and Refugee Law Committee

 - John McBride

 The committee also liaises with INZ and the Refugee Status Branch, as well as the Immigration and Protection Tribunal, on immigration policy and practice issues.
-In the forthcoming 2-year term the committee will focus on strengthening these lines of communication, so that concerns about various issues can be brought to the attention of INZ, the RSB and the IPT.
-INZ’s recently reviewed Client Complaint Resolution Process is likely to be one area of particular focus for the committee in the next term.
+In the forthcoming 2-year term the committee will focus on strengthening these lines of communication, so that any concerns can be brought to the attention of INZ, the RSB and the IPT.